ufukty/gonfique/README.md

 ## Known issues

 -   Doesn't work for slices.
-(Fallbacks to `any` type) See `pkg/testdata/tc2/config.yml`
+(Fallbacks to `any` type) See `pkg/testdata/tc2/config.yml`.
+You are not supposed to use them though.
+Just use dynamic keys for everything, make everything `dict`/`map`.
--   Doesn't escape keys of YAML file that collide with Go keywords (like `type`, start with capitalized letters)
+-   Doesn't escape keys of YAML file that collide with Go keywords (like `type`) Workaround, start YAML keys with capitalized letters.

 ## License